watsona4/scipy2016/SciPy2016TripReport.md

   - He also includes special tests using the minimum supported versions of both Python and dependent packages to determine when he should bump versions.
-For example, if MetPy requires Numpy v1.8 or greater, he has a test that specifically uses NumPy v1.8.
-When the test fails, he can change that requirement to use NumPy 1.9 as the minimum supported version.
+For example, if MetPy requires Numpy v1.8 or greater, he has a test that specifically uses Numpy v1.8.
+When the test fails, he can change that requirement to use Numpy 1.9 as the minimum supported version.
   - He also has tests that run the developmental versions of Python and all required packages.
 These tests don’t dictate failure of